matheus-alves/social-training/README.md

 # Social Training

-This repository contains the academic Social Training project.
+This repository contains the academic project "*Social Training*".

 More info is going to be added soon.